-The Maine Suicide Prevention Program (MSPP) was established in 1998.
-The MSPP Program is coordinated by the Injury Prevention Program in the Maine Center for Disease Control and Prevention of the Maine Department of Health and Human Services (DHHS).
-NAMI Maine, in partnership with The Co-Occurring Collaborative Serving Maine (CCSME) and Maine Medical Association.
+Established in 1998, The Maine Suicide Prevention Program (MSPP) is coordinated by the Injury Prevention Program at Maine Center for Disease Control and Prevention (Maine CDC) within Maine's Department of Health and Human Services (DHHS).
+Program activities are implemented by NAMI Maine in partnership with the Maine Medical Association.

-For an FAQ regarding the April 25, 2013 legislative decision requiring all public school staff in Maine to complete suicide prevention awareness training
+- Click here for information about the 2013 legislative decision requiring all public school staff in Maine to complete suicide prevention awareness training.

 The Department of Health and Human Services (DHHS) does not discriminate on the basis of disability, race, color, creed, gender, sexual orientation, age, or national origin, in admission to, access to, or operations of its programs, services, or activities, or its hiring or employment practices.
 This notice is provided as required by Title II of the Americans with Disabilities Act of 1990 and in accordance with the Civil Rights Act of 1964 as amended, Section 504 of the Rehabilitation Act of 1973, as amended, the Age Discrimination Act of 1975 and the Maine Human Rights Act.
 Questions, concerns, complaints, or requests for additional information regarding the ADA may be forwarded to DHHS's ADA Compliance/EEO Coordinator, State House Station #11, Augusta, Maine 04333, (207) 287-4289, (207) 287-2000 (TTY).
 Individuals who need auxiliary aids for effective communication in program and services of DHHS are invited to make their needs and preferences known to the ADA Compliance/EEO Coordinator.